Customer Stories

 Western worked with National Beef to make a product inspection system that makes sure there is no meat in the seal and the meat is not touching the film dome of the packing.
 After determining the lighting, laser, and laser fan angle, we started off by gathering thousands of images of meat in trays as they came down the line at the National Beef plant in SLC Utah.
 Next, we used the large set of HLImage++ tools to write (2) separate Point & Click scripts, which we appropriately called:

-When we had both of the scripts fully working, we combined them, exported them to a single embedded script, and provided an excellent solution running on Windows Embedded, which was later patented.
+When we had both of the scripts fully working, we combined them, exported them to a single embedded script,

 The task was a large one.
 First, we had to determine the proper lighting, camera, belt speed, etc, to get excellent images without glare of wet shiny potatoes.
 Next, we had to separate all touching potatoes as they came down a conveyer, so we could measure each one for: